 You’re in college and have finally landed an internship at one of the Big Four firms.

-> While this is great, now you have to figure out how to make the perfect first impression.
+While this is great, now you have to figure out how to make a great first impression!

-> In the first 5 seconds of meeting someone, an opinion is formed that could make or break the outcome of your internship.
+In the first 5 seconds of meeting someone, an opinion is formed that could make or break the outcome of your internship.

-> There is nothing wrong with preparing a short introduction about yourself to pitch to your new boss upon your initial meeting.
+There is nothing wrong with preparing a short introduction about yourself to pitch to your new boss upon your first meeting.

-> Clean up your social media accounts, make sure there is nothing on your social media accounts that could reflect badly upon the company or yourself.
+Clean up your social media accounts before your job interview!
+Basically, make sure there’s nothing on your social media accounts that could reflect badly upon the company or yourself.
 If your pages cannot be cleaned up, make them private or get rid of them completely.

-> Before you step foot in the office, make sure to do your research on the company and industry.
+Before you step foot in the office, make sure to do your research on the company and industry.
 Get comfortable with industry jargon, company history, and even a little history on your boss.

 One great way to do this is to connect with the company on sites like LinkedIn and setting up Google alerts for the name of your company.
 Doing so will allow you to track recent progress and news about the company.

 While this statement might seem cliché, it’s actually very true.
 Make sure you arrive 15 minutes early, ready to start the day with vigor